bentoml/BentoML/docs/source/bentocloud/how-tos/autoscaling.rst

 To enable scale-to-zero, set the minimum replicas to 0 in the :ref:`deployment configuration <bentocloud/how-tos/configure-deployments:scaling>`.

 The deployment will automatically scale up from zero replicas when the Service receives requests.
-The request will be enqueued in the external queue and timeout timer would not be started until the Service is scaled up.
+The request will be enqueued in the external queue and the timeout timer would not be started until the Service is scaled up.

 .. note::